Denmark and Switzerland through, Italy perfect

 Spain 5-0 Romania

-Spain signed off their qualification campaign in style and not long after Santi Cazrola’s effort struck the crossbar, Fabián Ruiz broke the deadlock with a close-range finish.
+Spain signed off their qualification campaign in style, Fabián Ruiz breaking the deadlock with a close-range finish not long after Santi Cazorla’s effort had hit the crossbar.
 Gerard Moreno struck two in the space of ten first-half minutes and Adrian Rus turned a Gerard effort past Ciprian Tătăruşanu in the visitors’ goal just before the interval.
-Substitute Mikel Oyarzabal added a fifth for Robert Moreno’s side in emphatic fashion at the death.
+Substitute Mikel Oyarzabal added a fifth for Robert Moreno’s side in emphatic fashion in the final stages.

 Sweden 3-0 Faroe Islands